Defective Pressure Cookers Cause Numerous Injuries

 The use of pressure cooking as part of the canning process of preserving food has also been around for many years, once it was recognized that the higher heat and pressures would do a particularly effective job of sterilizing the product before being sealed in cans or jars.
 This resulted in the food remaining nutritious and healthy for a much longer time.Dangers and Common Defects in Pressure Cookers

-Anyone who pauses for a moment to consider how a pressure cooker works, however, will quickly realize that the device is very much like a bomb about to explode.
+However, anyone who pauses for a moment to consider how a pressure cooker works will quickly realize that the device is very much like a bomb about to explode.
 The pressure vessel is sealed tightly to intentionally increase the temperature and pressure of the contents within.
-If that seal were to suddenly rupture, the contents – under high temperature and often as much as 50 degrees hotter than water boiling at normal pressure – could explode outward in a cloud and cause serious burns to anyone who happened to be nearby.
+If that seal were to suddenly rupture, the contents – under high temperature and often as much as 50 degrees hotter than water boiling at normal pressure – could explode outward in a cloud and cause severe burns to anyone who happened to be nearby.